mmanhx90/readme-generator-hw9/destination/README.md

   node and inquirer

   ## usage
-  it is used by using the the terminal
+  it is used utilizing the terminal

 ## license